-To Bee or Not to Bee: the Truth Beehind Honey and Beeswax
+To Bee or Not to Bee: the Truth Behind Honey

 For years, I believed that honey was a natural and healthy option to other sweeteners.
 And I loved beeswax.
 I even rolled my own sheets to make candles in my late 20s.
 When I chose to live a vegan life, I dutifully gave up honey and beeswax but I wasn’t really sure why.
 I would answer: bee exploitation, when people asked, but my vague answer did little to convince me that I really knew why.